heitorchang/good-practice/djangorestframework.md

 ## virtualenv

-`python -m venv venvrestframeworknotes`
+`python -m venv venvdrf`

-`source venvrestframeworknotes/Scripts/activate`
+`source venvdrf/Scripts/activate`

 ## Python packages

-Most likely you will need to get through CORS and CSRF restrictions
+Most likely you will need to get through CORS and CSRF restrictions while in development.

 `pip install` the following: